Enabling the Built-in HTTP Cache Invalidation System

 Computing metadata used by the bundle is a costly operation.
 Fortunately, metadata can be computed once and then cached.
 API Platform internally uses a PSR-6 cache.
 If the Symfony Cache component is available (the default in the API Platform distribution), it automatically enables support for the best cache adapter available.

 Best performance is achieved using APCu.
-Be sure to have the APCu extension installed on your production server.
+Be sure to have the APCu extension installed on your production server (this is the case by default in the Docker image provided by the API Platform distribution).
 API Platform will automatically use it.

 When using the SearchFilter and case insensitivity, Doctrine will use the LOWER SQL function.
 Depending on your driver, you may want to carefully index it by using a function-based index or it will impact performance with a huge collection.
 Here are some examples to index LIKE filters depending on your database driver.